sagemeadows/gridwords/README.md

 #### HTML
 **.html** files are for creating a version of the puzzle that can be converted to a printable PDF.
 The easiest way to do this is to open the .html file in a browser that lets you turn pages into PDFs (e.g. Chrome) and save a PDF version there.

+If the black spaces don't show up on the PDF, check 'More Options' to see if there's a 'Show Backgrounds' option and make sure to check the box.

 ```<!DOCTYPE html>